confluence/tonguefish/README.md

 category = "blog"
 ```

-Most feed options can be specified globally (at the top level), in the category section, in the group section, or in a single feed (although some of these options may not make sense).
-A more specific option will take precedence over a more general one: feed before group before category before global.
+Most feed options can be specified globally (at the top level), in a category section, in a group section, or in a single feed (although some of these options may not make sense).
+Please refer to the precedence and edge cases documentation below.

 Category and group keys may only contain lowercase letters and underscores.
 Category and group names used elsewhere in the confguration are normalized to this format when they are matched to keys: spaces are replaced with underscores and other characters are removed.